-I’ve laser cut a wide and varied number of materials over the years, but not everything that cuts great with a laser is great to cut.
-So what can a laser cutter cut?
+I’ve laser cut a wide and varied number of materials over the years.
+However, not everything that cuts great with a laser cutter is great to cut.
+So what can a laser cutter cut through?

-Your standard CO2 laser cutter (up to 150W) is capable of cutting a wide variety of organic materials such as wood, paper, leather and fabrics.
-Many plastics such as Acrylic and Delrin can be laser cut.
-Although great care needs to be taken as not all plastics are safe to cut with a laser.
+Your standard CO2 laser cutter (up to 150W) is capable of cutting a wide variety of organic materials.
+Such as wood, paper, leather and fabrics.
+Many plastics such as Acrylic and Delrin can also be laser cut.
+Although great care needs to be taken as not all plastics are safe to cut with a laser cutter.

 For an overview of what materials you can cut as well as engrave with a CO2 laser machine, please read on:

-OK, So What Can a Laser Cutter Cut?
+OK, So What Can You Cut With a Laser Cutter?

 Over the years, I have come to realise that the greatest health risk associated with laser cutting and engraving is not the laser beam.
 It’s not even the high voltage at the anode of a glass laser tube (18~30KV).
 It is, in fact, the fumes and particulates given off during the laser cutting and engraving process.